Skip to main content

 The town centre is ideal if you want to stay at the heart of the action, close to the slopes, ski schools, bars and nightclubs.
 There are several hot spots in and around Méribel Centre, each offering something different.

 At the entrance to the resort, the original village of Mussillon offers authentic, vintage chalets as well as swanky new ones.
-Also close to the town centre is La Chaudanne, the main lift and piste hub and ski school meeting point, while a 10-minute walk above the centre of town is Morel, based around a traditional hamlet with both traditional and new chalets.
+Also close to the town centre is La Chaudanne, the main lift and piste hub and ski school meeting point, while a 10 minute walk above the centre of town is Morel, based around a traditional hamlet with both traditional and new chalets.
 Just above Morel is Altitude 1600, with its own chairlift, bars, shops and restaurants.

 Higher still are Le Plateau and Le Rond Point, offering large apartment residences and hotels conveniently close to slopes, shops and restaurants.
 At the top of the resort is super-chic Le Belvédère, an area boasting luxury chalets and hotels.
 Higher still, and separate from the rest of the resort is the Altiport.
 This is a quiet and charming wooded area with self-catered apartments and one hotel.
 The Altiport has its own restaurant and shops and is located by the nursery slopes.